 Barry’s articles on insurance law have appeared in the New York Law Journal, among other places, and he has spoken at the New York Anti-Car Theft and Fraud Association Annual State Education Conference, the IFM Insurance Fraud Management Conference, the New York State Chapter of Special Investigation Units, and the Coalition Against Insurance Fraud.

-Barry was named a Super Lawyer in the Metro New York Area in Business Litigation for 2014 and 2015.
+Barry has been named to the 2017 and 2018 Best Lawyers in America in Healthcare Litigation by U.S. News & World Report.
+He also was named a Super Lawyer in the Metro New York Area in Business Litigation from 2014-2017.

 926 RXR Plaza

 U.S. District Court for the Eastern, Southern and Northern Districts of New York

 U.S. Court of Appeals, Second and Third Circuit

 U.S. Court of Appeals for the District of Columbia Circuit

 New York County Lawyers’ Association, Committee on Federal CourtsEducation

 Ohio State University College of Law, Juris Doctor